 Danish foreign minister scorns 'tone' of JD Vance in Greenland, Denmark comments

-The diplomatic tension between Denmark and the United States has escalated following U.S. Vice President JD Vance’s remarks during his visit to Greenland.
+The comments made by U.S. Vice President JD Vance during his visit to Greenland have increased diplomatic tensions between Denmark and the United States.
 Danish Foreign Minister Lars Løkke Rasmussen publicly criticized Vance’s "tone," arguing that it was inappropriate for an ally and did not reflect the strong historical ties between Denmark and the U.S.

 Vance’s Controversial Remarks in Greenland